-The Home Care Package holder will have to choose a provider to host their package, who will develop a care plan and individualised budget that will be used to deliver the care and services the individual needs.
+The Home Care Package holder will have to choose a provider to host their package.
+This provider will then work with the client to develop a care plan and individualised budget.
+These documents will be used to guide the delivery of care and services to meet the individual’s care needs.

 With a HCP you:

-- You get your own funds to use and can decide how to spend it, rather than choosing from a menu
+- You get your own funds to use and can decide how to spend it, with your chosen Provider.

-- A Care Manager or Care Coordinator helps you understand the system and work out a Care Plan that suits your individual needs and preferences
+- A Care Manager will help you understand the system and work out a Care Plan that suits your individual needs and preferences.